yehia67/documentation/general/0.1/how-to-guides/expose-your-local-device.md

 ## Prerequisites

-In this guide, you must have a Linux Ubuntu 18.04 server.
+To complete this guide, you must have a Linux Ubuntu 18.04 server.
 If you don't have a Linux server and you're running a Windows or Mac operating system, you can [run one in a virtual machine](../how-to-guides/set-up-virtual-machine.md).

-## Get a static IP address
+## Get a static IP address in your local network

 Whenever a new device connects to a local network, it's assigned an internal IP address from a DHCP (dynamic host configuration protocol) server, which is usually your router.

 Before you can create port forwarding rules, you need the internal IP address of your local device to stay the same.
 Otherwise, you'd need to update your port forwarding rules every time your IP address changed.

+**Note:** Many ways exists to get a static IP in your local network, and this guide is just one way of doing so.

 1. Find your gateway IP address (router's IP address) and make a note of it